 Here are some of the highlights from the accompanying podcast:

-It used to be an industrial town, with a lot of manufacturing and textile companies setting up shop there.
+Poblenou used to be an industrial town, with a lot of manufacturing and textile companies setting up shops there.
 Workers from other parts of Spain came there to work and it was basically abandoned when the industry went away.
 Squatters took up residence in the old derelict buildings as always happens.
 It’s still a work in progress, but that’s what makes it so exciting.

 What to see in Poblenou Barcelona and beyond:

-The El Encants Barcelona flea market – One of the places that has taken on a new look.
+The El Encants Barcelona flea market – One of the places that have taken on a new look.
 It is a hybrid indoor/outdoor market.
 It feels outdoorsy and fresh air blows through, yet there is a glassy roof providing shade.
 I’ve never seen anything like it before.
-You can buy pretty much anything there, from used clothes to second hand electronics to new bathroom fixtures.
+You can buy pretty much anything there, from used clothes to second-hand electronics to new bathroom fixtures.

 Biking through Barcelona: